How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 3. if the penultimate syllable has a vowel before two or more consonants, the stress is placed on the penultimate syllable: ma-gí s-t er [ma-gis-ter];

-Enter text in Russian letters:
+Enter the text in Russian letters:

 Translate Clear

-How will it be in Latin letters:
+How to say in Latin letters:

 Why translate Russian letters into Latin?